sweattep/anonymous_quotes/README.md

 >Now when people take an oath, they call on someone greater than  themselves to hold them to it.
 And without any question that oath is binding.

 >Behold they that serve him are not steadfast, and in his angels he found wickedness

+>Are you going to keep to the old way, the one the wicked have trodden

+>Can his armies be numbered?
+On whom does his light not shine?